frocher/botnbot/frontend/README.md

-# \<Botnbot App\>
+# Botnbot Frontend

 ## Usage

 ### Dependencies

-Botnbot App depends on the [Botnbot Nexus](https://github.com/frocher/bnb_nexus) : the API and the core of the application.
+Botnbot Frontend depends on the [Botnbot Backend](../backend/README.md) : the API and the core of the application.
 You have to start it before starting the app.

-### Developing
+### Quickstart

-Start the webpack-dev-server on localhost http://localhost:8081 with hot-reload.
+For development, you just avec to start the webpack-dev-server on localhost http://localhost:8081 with hot-reload.

 ```
 npm run dev